Lockheed Corporation: Merger with Martin Marietta

 Merger talks between Lockheed and Martin Marietta began in March 1994, with the companies announcing their $10 billion planned merger on August 30, 1994.
 The headquarters for the combined companies would be at Martin Marietta headquarters in North Bethesda, Maryland.
 The deal was finalized on March 15, 1995, when the two companies' shareholders approved the merger.
-The segments of the two companies not retained by the new company formed the basis for the L-3 Communications, a mid-size defense contractor in its own right.
+The segments of the two companies not retained by the new company formed the basis for L-3 Communications, a mid-size defense contractor in its own right.
 Lockheed Martin also later spun off the materials company Martin Marietta Materials.

 The company's executives received large bonuses directly from the government as a result of the merger.
 Norman R. Augustine who was at the time CEO of Martin Marietta received an $8.2 million bonus.

 Both companies contributed important products to the new portfolio.
 Lockheed products included the Trident missile, P-3 Orion maritime patrol aircraft, U-2 and SR-71 reconnaissance airplanes, F-117 Nighthawk, F-16 Fighting Falcon, F-22 Raptor, C-130 Hercules, A-4AR Fightinghawk and the DSCS-3 satellite.
 Martin Marietta products included Titan rockets, Sandia National Laboratories (management contract acquired in 1993), Space Shuttle External Tank, Viking 1 and Viking 2 landers, the Transfer Orbit Stage (under subcontract to Orbital Sciences Corporation) and various satellite models.